 Plug-and-play is a smart strategy being used by small and large companies.
 In fact, Lucid-Trend recently upgraded their features using a Tradier API.
 This integration allows them to provide their customers with advanced equity analysis and trade executions on the Lucid-Trend platform without the time and expense of custom programming.

-If you’re considering the plug-and-play option be sure your provider offers the level of customization you need to differentiate your brand from the competition.
+When considering this option, be sure your provider offers the level of customization you need to differentiate your brand from the competition.
 Start by identifying the key features and functionality that support your value proposition.
-And then make sure your plug-and-play provider offers these features off their menu, or can create them as a custom add-on at a reasonable price.
+Then make sure your plug-and-play provider offers these features off their menu or can create them as a custom add-on at a reasonable price.